Revealing some strange and interesting facts about dreams

 4. In Our Dreams We Only See Faces That We already Know

-Our mind is not inventing faces – in our dreams we see real faces of real people that we have seen during our life but may not know or remember.
-We have all seen hundreds of thousands of faces throughout our lives, so we have an endless supply of characters for our brain to utilize during our dreams.
+Our mind is not inventing faces – in our dreams, we see real faces of real people that we have seen during our life but may not know or remember.
+We have all seen hundreds of thousands of faces throughout our lives, so we have an endless supply of characters for our brains to utilize during our dreams.

 5. Not Everybody Dreams in Color